Be a Quiz Whiz – our step by step guide to running your own online quiz

 Choose the donation amount based on what you know about who will be taking part and what they can afford and what everyone is getting in return for taking part in the quiz.

-The average cost of a telephone call to our free Admiral Nurse Helpline is £2.50, so for every £2.50 you raise, that’s another family who they can support during these challenging times.
+The average cost of a dementia specialist Admiral Nurse supporting a caller on our free Helpline is £2.50 – so for every £2.50 you raise, our nurses can offer a lifeline to another family facing dementia.

 Step three: Choose the questions